Planning a holiday abroad

-You needn’t stick to boats and trains, although many airlines will have policy on pregnant passengers after around 36 weeks.
-“If you’re having a healthy pregnancy, flying’s fine,” says Pat Gould.
-“Though if you have a history of miscarriage or premature labour, or problems with blood circulation, check with your midwife first.”
+From a personal safety point of view, you need to think about your own health history.
+“If you’re having a healthy pregnancy, flying’s fine,” says midwife Pat Gould.
+“If you have a history of miscarriage or premature labour, or problems with blood circulation, check with your midwife first.”

 You never know when you might need them, so always have your notes handy.
 “These days, most mums keep their own antenatal notes,” says midwife Pat Gould.
 “Pop them in your hand-baggage if you’re going away.
 If you need to see a doctor while you’re away, your notes will contain important information about your pregnancy.”